nishain-de-silva/JSONPaper/README.md

 // or
 let someValue = entity("propertyA.???.value")
 ```
+> **note**
+> You can temporarily make your next query string get split by a custom character you give in `splitQuery(by:)`.
+This is to evade situations where the object key/attribute also happens to have dot `(.)` notation in their name.
-- In the last example, `???` token represents zero or more intermediate dynamic properties before the attribute 'value'.
+- In the last example, the `???` token represents zero or more intermediate dynamic properties before the attribute 'value'.
 You can find more about them in [Intermediate generic properties](#handling-intermediate-dynamic-properties).

 You can use a numeric index to access an element in an array
 in place of an attribute in a nested object. for example: